-Princess Diana: Her Continuing Legacy in the 20 Years After Her Death
+Princess Diana's Continuing Legacy 26 Years After Her Death

 In that same interview, Diana also noted that she struggled with, “Pretty devastating, rampant bulimia -- if you can have rampant bulimia -- and just a feeling of being no good at anything and being useless and hopeless and failed in every direction.”

-Now, 20 years after her death, her children are focused on helping free those suffering from the stigmas of mental illness, depression, and more.
+Now, more than two decades after her death, her children are focused on helping free those suffering from the stigmas of mental illness, depression, and more.

 “I think losing your mother at such a young age does end up shaping your life, massively, of course it does, “ Prince Harry told ABC News in 2016.
 “I find myself trying to be there and give advice to other people who are in similar positions.”